Blog article

 Building for Tomorrow, Starting Today

-Foldable devices are also beginning to move from novelty to mainstream.
-As foldable smartphones and flexible-screen devices grow in adoption, designers will need to handle layouts that transition between phone-sized and tablet-sized screens in real time.
-The mobile-first methodology, building from constraints outward, is the right foundation for adapting to this.
+Foldable devices are moving from novelty toward mainstream.
+As foldable smartphones grow in adoption, designers will need to handle layouts that transition between phone-sized and tablet-sized screens in real time.
+The mobile-first methodology — building from constraints outward — is the right foundation for adapting to this.

-The key insight is that mobile-first isn't about limitation.
+Mobile-first isn't about limitation.
 It's about focus.
 When you strip away everything non-essential, what remains is the core value you provide to users.
-That clarity benefits every version of your design — from the smallest phone to the largest monitor.
+That clarity benefits every version of your design, from the smallest phone to the largest monitor.

 How to Audit Your Current Mobile Experience

-If you're not sure where your site stands, here's a practical starting point.
+If you're not sure where your site currently stands, these four steps give you a practical starting point.

-Run Google's Mobile-Friendly Test (search.google.com/test/mobile-friendly) to get an immediate read on whether Google considers your site mobile-ready.
+Run Google's Mobile-Friendly Test at search.google.com/test/mobile-friendly for an immediate read on whether Google considers your site mobile-ready.
 It flags specific issues like font sizes, tap target sizes, and viewport configuration.

-Check PageSpeed Insights (pagespeed.web.dev) for your Core Web Vitals scores on mobile specifically.
-Pay attention to the mobile score, not just the desktop one, they're often very different.
+Check PageSpeed Insights at pagespeed.web.dev for your Core Web Vitals scores on mobile specifically.
+The mobile score and the desktop score are often very different — most businesses are surprised by the gap.

 Test on a real device.
 Walk through your site's key user journeys on a mid-range Android phone on a standard mobile data connection.
-This is the experience the majority of your users actually have.
+This is the experience the majority of your users actually have, and it reveals friction that no simulator shows you.

 Recommendation